 - If you have recently planted some trees, they need special care, particularly now as we are moving towards summer.
 Young trees will do well with extra foliar feed during the period May to August.

-- This is also the time to reduce the number of fruitlets on freshly planted trees.
+- This is also the time – late May or early June – to reduce the number of fruitlets on freshly planted trees, if fruit set is excessive on apples and pears.
 Too many fruitlets will take away the energy needed to create healthy shoot growth and root growth.
+For plums, peaches and nectarines, it would be best to wait a little longer before thinning, performing the operation once the level of fruit set is clear.
 Watch a video tutorial on how to thin fruitlets on apple trees.

 - If your trees are growing in a limited space and are showing strong extension growth and producing numerous shoots surplus to requirement, it may be just as well to slow the growth down now, rather than having to carry out a laborious amount of winter pruning.
 This will suit the trees well, because in the summer there is less risk of the trees catching infections from different fungi such as silver leaf and various forms of tree canker.
 The particular method of containing surplus growth that I describe here is nothing new.
 It has been well documented and carried out by tree specialists already a long time ago in many countries all over the world.
 Perhaps it would be better to refer to this particular form of tree training as young shoot pinching.
 Regrowth will occur, but the time needed to do this job is minimal.
 All that is involved is the cutting or pinching back of young forming shoots to the 3 or 5 leaf stage depending on variety, fruit type and strength of shoot growth.
 If carried out well, it may increase fruit bud formation on the 2 year old wood in the space available.
 However to achieve this effect, make sure lots of light is available.
 Strong shade will reduce fruit bud formation and therefore surplus shoot growth reduction may not be fully attained.